virtual-labs/engineers-forum/ph4/services/onboarding-process.md

 Onboarding marks the start of software development for an approved lab, with the CPE team creating a Git repository for each experiment.

 ### GitHub handle
-It is a public reference that can be traced back to all public (and sometimes private) things done on GitHub.
+A GitHub handle is a public reference that can be traced back to all public (and sometimes private) activities done on GitHub.

 ## Onboarding

-### Objectives
-Provide centralized organization and uniform repository structure.

 ### Prerequisites

 The onboarding process requires:

 1. An approved lab proposal in PDF format - [reference](https://drive.google.com/file/d/1yjLMM96kxYnQ4_DiDOwFhdqLG0--0Z1P/view?usp=drive_link).
-2. Primary GitHub handle - It has to be a university-based GitHub handle.
+2. Primary GitHub handle - It must be a university-based GitHub handle.
-3. Secondary GitHub handle - It has to be the primary account of the contributing Developers.
+3. Secondary GitHub handle - It must be the primary account of the contributing Developers.

 ### Process

-Onboarding Process for New Developers

-**Step 1 : Provide GitHub Handles:**
-   - New developer submits primary and secondary GitHub handles to the CPE team.

-**Step 2 : CPE Team Actions:**
-   - The CPE team creates a Git repository for each approved experiment lab.
-   - Grants repository access to the developer.

-**Step 3 : Developer Actions:**
-   - Developer raises an [issue](https://github.com/virtual-labs/engineers-forum/issues/new?assignees=&labels=Phase-3%2C+create+experiment+repos&template=experiment-repository-creation-request.md&title=Experiment+Repository+Creation+Request+for+%3Cfill+the+lab+name+here%3E) on the engineers-forum repository under the Virtual Labs organization.
-   - Attaches the PDF of the approved proposal to the issue.

-**Step 4 : Repository URLs Sharing:**
-   - CPE team creates the Git repositories.
+**Step 1**

+New developers raise an [issue](https://github.com/virtual-labs/engineers-forum/issues/new?assignees=&labels=Phase-3%2C+create+experiment+repos&template=experiment-repository-creation-request.md&title=Experiment+Repository+Creation+Request+for+%3Cfill+the+lab+name+here%3E) to request the creation of experiment repositories for the lab.

+**Step 2**

-   - Shares the repository URLs on the same issue as comment.
+Developers fill in the requested information on the issue and attach the lab proposal [sample](https://github.com/virtual-labs/engineers-forum/files/5985232/Java.Proposal.pdf).

+**Step 3**

+The Central Platform Engineering (CPE), IIITH team creates experiment repositories for each experiment in the proposal on GitHub and shares the links to the created repositories on the same issue. [sample](https://github.com/virtual-labs/engineers-forum/issues/673#issuecomment-779564300)

+**Step 4**

+Developers populate the dev branches of the created repositories with the source code of the experiments and unit test the experiments locally.
+They do not delete the gh-pages branch, as it is required for automatically deploying the experiment along with UI on GitHub pages for testing the complete experiment.
+They also do not delete the `.github` directory and the `LICENSE` file.

+## Conclusion

+For detailed information about the development process and the next steps, please refer to this [document](https://github.com/virtual-labs/engineers-forum/blob/master/ph4/services/development-processmd).